daos-stack/daos/doc/user/acl.md

     create containers.
 * `A::OWNER@:rwdtTaAo`
   * Allow the UNIX user who owns the container to have full control.
+* `A:G:GROUP@:rwdtT`
+  * Allow the UNIX group that owns the container to read and write data, delete the container, and manipulate container properties.
 * `A::EVERYONE@:r`
   * Allow any user not covered by other rules to have read-only access.
 * `A::daos_user@:`